mkloubert/nativescript-apiclient/plugin/README.md

 ## Logging

-If you want to log inside your result / error callbacks, you must define one or not logger actions in a client:
+If you want to log inside your result / error callbacks, you must define one or more logger actions in a client:

 ```typescript
 var client = ApiClient.newClient({